msadowski/weeklyrobotics/_posts/2019-07-28-weekly-robotics-49.md

 6) LightSail 2 Successfully Deploys Solar Sail.
 <br>[The Planetary Society](http://www.planetary.org/blogs/jason-davis/ls2-deploys-sail.html)<br>
-INFO: LightSail is a [crowdsourced project](https://www.kickstarter.com/projects/theplanetarysociety/lightsail-a-revolutionary-solar-sailing-spacecraft/description) (Ireally recommend the Kickstarter video featuring Bill Nye) that is aiming to prove that a cubesat can use a 32 square meters sail as a propulsion method.
+INFO: LightSail is a [crowdsourced project](https://www.kickstarter.com/projects/theplanetarysociety/lightsail-a-revolutionary-solar-sailing-spacecraft/description) (I really recommend the Kickstarter video featuring Bill Nye) that is aiming to prove that a cubesat can use a 32 square meters sail as a propulsion method.
 The satellite is expected to keep rising the orbit for one month.
 It is also expected to reenter the atmosphere in about 1 year.
 I also recommend having a peek at the [mission control](http://www.planetary.org/explore/projects/lightsail-solar-sailing/lightsail-mission-control.html).

 7) Publication of the Week - ROS Navigation Tuning Guide (2016).
 <br>[arXiv](https://arxiv.org/abs/1706.09068)<br>